 Selection criteria

 A woman who is rejected for a job on the basis that she has young children and may need time off when they are ill would be covered by the Equality Act under the protected characteristic of sex.
-This is because women are statistically more likely to have childcare responsibilities and therefore any provision which takes account of childcare difficulties is likely to have a disproportionately negative impact on women when compared to men.
+This is because women are statistically more likely to have childcare responsibilities and therefore any provision which takes account of childcare difficulties is likely to have a disproportionately negative impact on women when compared to men. Â

-Tom Street qualified in 2003 and had over 16 years experience in all areas of litigious law.
-He studied at the University of Manchester.
-He undertook his legal practice course at the College of Law in Guildford.
-He then, subsequently underwent his legal training specialising in employment law and litigation, at a firm in Chancery Lane, London.
+Tom Street qualified as a solicitor in 2003 and has over 20 years experience in employment and litigation law.
+He studied law at the University of Manchester before undertaking the legal practice course at the College of Law in Guildford, going on to complete his legal training at a firm in Chancery Lane, London.
+Once fully qualified, he moved to a niche litigation practice in the City of London.

-In 2005, Tom set up his own legal practice, Tom Street & Co Solicitors and as part of this, in accordance with his strongly held objective to provide everyone with an easy pathway and readily available access to justice he established the online portals Do I Have A Case? and Tribunal Claim.
+In 2010, Tom set up his own legal practice, Tom Street & Co Solicitors and as part of this, in accordance with his strongly held objective to provide everyone with an easy pathway to justice he established the online portals Do I Have A Case? and Tribunal Claim.
 These websites are trading names of Tom Street & Co Solicitors.